Stochastic terrorism: Origin and popularization of the term

 The term stochastic terrorism first appears in the risk-modeling literature of the early 2000s.
 In a 2002 article in The Journal of Risk Finance, risk analyst Gordon Woo introduced "a stochastic terrorism model" as part of a probabilistic framework for quantifying terrorism risk, by analogy to catastrophe modeling.
 He elaborated this approach in a 2003 paper for the National Bureau of Economic Research, which examined publicity cycles, copycat effects, and the state of the system within a stochastic framework.
 Etymologically, "stochastic" derives from Greek stochastikós ("aiming/guessing"), contrasting probabilistic processes with determinism.

 In the 2010s, a second, less technical usage regarding mass communication emerged—the usage that would go on to become mainstream.
 A 2011 blog post on the Daily Kos platform by the pseudonymous "G2geek" reframed the idea as speech → violence, centering the speaker, rather than the attacker, as the "stochastic terrorist" who uses mass media to generate lone-actor violence.
 Subsequent academic surveys recount this genealogy and trace how the term moved into scholarship and policy debates, while noting variation in definitions across fields.
 A frequently cited scholarly gloss defines it as "the use of mass media to provoke random acts of ideologically motivated violence that are statistically predictable but individually unpredictable."

 By the early 2020s the term appears across criminology, anthropology, policy, and counterterrorism discussions, though usage and scope vary.
-A bibliometric snapshot indicates a marked surge in references after 2020, with a Google Scholar spot-check reporting 22 uses (1900–2019) versus 108 uses (2020–2022), many applied to Donald Trump; the same source lists frequent usages in popular media including: Salon, Slate, Mother Jones, The Washington Post, and public figures such as Juliette Kayyem and Wil Wheaton.